arteria/cmsplugin-contact-plus/README.md

 # About cmsplugin_contact_plus

-[cmsplugin_contact_plus](https://github.com/arteria/cmsplugin-contact-plus/) lets your build forms for your django CMS project with exactly the fields you want in the order you want with a minimal effort.
+[cmsplugin-contact-plus](https://github.com/arteria/cmsplugin-contact-plus/) lets you build forms for your Django CMS project with exactly the fields you want in the order you want with a minimal effort.

-Beside the regular input fields, there are "auto" fields, for example to submit the referral page or additional, hidden values.
+Beside the regular input fields there are "auto" fields, for example to submit the referral page, or additional, hidden values.
-The form will be submitted to a per form defined email address.
-This allows to cover a lot of use cases with a single and simple cmsplugin.
+The form will be submitted to an email address that is defined per form.
+This allows to cover a lot of use cases with a single and simple plugin.

-cmsplugin_contact_plus is licensed under The MIT License.
+cmsplugin-contact-plus is licensed under the MIT License.

 ## Quickstart